Treedots/AdhanRS/README.md

 # AdhanRS
- Translating Adhan JS to Rust
+ Translating Adhan JS to Rust with some reference from Salah Rust.